New to World Cup Betting? Here's How to Get Started in 2026

 - July 19 - The Final at MetLife Stadium in New Jersey

 That's 39 days with only five rest days across the entire tournament.
-For bettors, that means there's almost always a match to bet on.
+For bettors, it means there's almost always a match on.
 Some days will have four or five games running simultaneously.

 You Need a Betting Account

-You can't bet on the World Cup without signing up with a bookmaker or sportsbook.
-If you don't already have one, Bet365 is one of the biggest and most trusted online betting platforms in the world.
-They operate in dozens of countries, their football coverage is as deep as you'll find anywhere, and they typically offer an extensive range of World Cup markets - from outright winner all the way down to individual player props for every single match.
+You can't bet on the World Cup without an account at a bookmaker or sportsbook.
+Bet365 is one of the largest and most established online betting platforms in the world.
+They operate in dozens of countries, their football coverage is as deep as you'll find anywhere, and they typically offer an extensive range of World Cup markets - from outright winner all the way down to individual player props for every match.

-Bet365 also offers live streaming and in-play betting, which for a tournament like the World Cup is a big deal.
-You can watch matches live through the app or website (depending on your region) and place bets while the game is happening.
-If a team goes a man down in the 30th minute, you can react to that in real time.
+Bet365 also offers live streaming and in-play betting, which for a tournament like the World Cup is a genuinely useful feature.
+Matches can be watched live through the app or website (depending on region) and bets placed while the game is happening.
+If a team goes a man down in the 30th minute, the in-play markets react in real time.
 More on that later.

 To get started, visit Bet365, create an account, deposit funds, and you're ready to go.
-New customers may be eligible for a welcome offer depending on your location - check the Bet365 website for the latest promotions available in your country.
-The sign-up process takes a few minutes and you'll need to verify your identity, which is standard across all regulated bookmakers.
+New customers may be eligible for a welcome offer depending on location - check the Bet365 website for the latest promotions available in your country.
+The sign-up process takes a few minutes and includes identity verification, which is standard across all regulated bookmakers.

 Who Are the Favourites?